kiranma72/abdm-docs/content/4-building-a-phr-app/signup-or-signin.md

 ```

 3. **URL: /v1/apps/login/mobileEmail/auth-init**

-Explanation - Api Accepts Mobile/Email address and then Generates OTP for it.
+*Explanation* - Api Accepts Mobile/Email address and then generates OTP for it.

-Request Body - Required Response - Api Accepts PHR ADDRESS and then Generates OTPbased on the auth methods for it. if number not found then throws error.
+*Request Body* - Required Response - Api Accepts PHR ADDRESS and then generates OT Pbased on the auth methods for it. if number not found then throws error.

 Note :